aaronalonsotorrens/stock-data-project/README.md

 ---

+## Use CI as a Safety Check

+I added GitHub Actions because I wanted to check that the project worked outside my own local environment.

+This became useful almost immediately because the CI run exposed that my tests had been relying on an existing local SQLite database.

+That gave me a practical reason for keeping the automation rather than adding it just because it was listed as a bonus.

+---

 # Use of AI

 The task allowed the use of AI tools, and I used AI throughout the project mainly as a pair-programming and learning tool.